Welcome to Stripe.

 These limitations on our liability to you will apply regardless of the legal theory on which your claim is based, including contract, tort (including negligence), strict liability, or any other theory or basis.

 We provide the Services from facilities in the United States.
-However, we do not claim, and we cannot guarantee that Services we provide from the United States are or will be appropriate or available, or comply with the Laws of any other location or jurisdiction, or with Laws governing export, import, or foreign use.
+We do not claim, and we cannot guarantee that Services we provide from the United States are or will be appropriate or available for any other location or jurisdiction, comply with the Laws of any other location or jurisdiction, or comply with Laws governing export, import, or foreign use.

 10. Responding to Legal Process